From Drilling to PEA in under 2 Years

-Tesla Motors (NASDAQ: TSLA) is driving the current lithium boom in Nevada with the construction of a Gigafactory, a large-scale lithium-ion battery facility outside of Sparks Nevada.
-Market speculations of the construction of additional large-scale lithium battery factories are based on the potential of lithium batteries as an all purpose energy storage unit that are highly scalable.
+Tesla (NASDAQ: TSLA) and increasing lithium demand are driving exploration in Nevada with the construction of a $5 billion USD Gigafactory, a large-scale lithium-ion battery facility outside of Sparks, Nevada.
+Supply of lithium for the Tesla and Panasonic battery gigafactory should come from Nevada due to major State tax incentives Tesla received ($1.3 billion USD in tax incentives over 10 years).
+Additional large-scale lithium-ion battery factories are under construction around the world and are based on the potential of lithium batteries becoming an all purpose energy storage unit that are highly scalable.

-The most important use of lithium is in rechargeable batteries for mobile phones, laptops, digital cameras and electric vehicles.
+The most important use of lithium is in rechargeable batteries for electric vehicles, home, business and grid storage systems, mobile phones, laptops and other consumer electronics.
 Lithium is also used in some non-rechargeable batteries for things like heart pacemakers, toys and clocks.

 There is a very good reason why lithium in batteries has become the metal of choice.
 Lithium is the most reactive metal known, also the lightest, with an atomic number of 3.
 Used in batteries, lithium provides much better energy per volume ratio or energy density than an ordinary alkaline battery or other common rechargeable battery such as a nickel-metal hydride.
 This is in part because lithium is the third-smallest element after hydrogen and helium, and thus a lithium ion can carry a positive charge in a very small amount of space.
 Lithium-ion batteries can be recharged by running the anode and cathode reactions in reverse and the ability to be recharged many times over without much loss of capacity is another major advantage of the lithium-ion battery.